 Quidditch falls under the jurisdiction of the Department of Magical Games and Sports, part of the Ministry of Magic.
 The professional organization is called the International Association of Quidditch.
 Professional matches are attended by trained mediwizards, and while there are many injuries, there are few deaths from Quidditch accidents.
 However, referees have been known to disappear completely only to turn up weeks later in the middle of the Sahara Desert.
 There are 700 possible ways to commit a foul in Quidditch, all of which occurred in a World Cup match held in 1473.

 The name “Quidditch” comes from Queerditch Marsh, the place where the game originated in the 1000s.
-The colorful, exciting history of this thousand-year-old sport is detailed in the excellent book Quidditch Through the Ages, now available in a Muggle edition.

 There are three kinds in all.
 Four are used in the game.